 - Understand legal issues, consultation, consent and the legal rules of engagement.

-- Interpret the social and political landscape when developing relationships with Indigenous peoples under the framework of UNDIRP and TRC.
+- Interpret the social and political landscape when developing relationships with Indigenous peoples under the framework of UNDRIP and TRC.

 - Build skills to better communicate with all stakeholder groups.